Welcome to the Curriculum Process website.

 Additionally, the request for exception should clearly identify the timeline for proposal development and approvals.
 The Provost approves or disapproves the request and informs the dean within ten working days.
 Failure to meet the approved timeline may void the exception (ETSU policy June 2013).

-Academic departments are expected to offer classes at appropriate intervals what will assist students completing the approved programs of study within a reasonable time.
+Academic departments are expected to offer classes at appropriate intervals that will assist students completing the approved programs of study within a reasonable time.
 The Tennessee Higher Education Commission (THEC) expects a degree or certification awarded is based on an official program of study.
 Course substitutions are unacceptable and should only be requested under unexpected circumstances.

 Faculty Participation in Curriculog